Home » Successful Sports Parenting Channel » Pre-Season Meeting Open Lines of Communication Between Parents and Coaches

 A good preseason meeting:

-• Gives the coach a chance to set expectations for parents in terms of sideline behavior, getting players to practices and games on time and in uniform, etc.
+• Gives the coach a chance to set expectations for parents in terms of sideline behavior (explaining, for instance, just what a "zero tolerance policy" means in terms of yelling at game officials, etc.), getting players to practices and games on time and in uniform, etc.

 • Provides an opportunity for coaches and parents to develop a team charter

-• Provides an opportunity to set behavioral boundaries to prevent abuse and harassment.
+• Provides an opportunity to set behavioral boundaries to prevent abuse and harassment (including verbal, physical, and sexual abuse and bullying).

-• Gives coaches a chance to educate parents on the rules (parents sometimes forget that the rules aren't always the same as the pros or older kids use; knowing the rules can prevent misunderstandings during the season) and, particularly in winter contact and collision sports such as hockey, basketball, and wresting, on the important subject of concussions.
+• Gives coaches a chance to educate parents on the rules (parents sometimes forget that the rules aren't always the same as the pros or older kids use; knowing the rules can prevent misunderstandings during the season);

 • Allows for an exchange of important information between coaches and parents (e-mail addresses, phone numbers, season schedule, maps to away games etc.)